Are Mesothelioma Settlements Taxable?

 Interest

-While a mesothelioma settlement is being processed, any interest that may accumulate on this settlement is considered taxable.
+While a mesothelioma settlement is being processed, any interest that it accumulates could be taxed.

 The IRS notes that “interest on any settlement is generally taxable” and should be included in your taxable income.